 |Global Fund for Women

-Increase girls’ access to education and advocate for and defend women’s human rights around the world (General Support)
+International grants for women’s groups that increase girls’ access to education and advocate for and defend women’s human rights (General Support)

 |Women’s Funds Initiative

 Endowment challenge gifts and operating support to expand women’s philanthropy and provide a permanent resource for women and girls in the states where the Chambers family’s oil business operated

 EARLY CARE AND EDUCATION OF CHILDREN

 Advocate for the development and implementation of data-driven public policies that improve child well-being in early childhood, health and education (General Support)

 Advance success for young children across the state by accelerating innovation, best practices and systemic change (General Support)

 |Disseminate Vroom tools and messages that help parents and caregivers become brain builders for young children (Project Support)